About Mari Takayanagi

 Archivist

-I'm an archivist by profession.
-I worked in the Parliamentary Archives at Westminster for 25 years, helping look after 4 million documents dating back more than 500 years.
+I'm an archivist by profession, with skills including record keeping, archival research and public engagement.
+I’m currently proud to be Project Archivist at The Law Society.
+Before that, I worked in the Parliamentary Archives at Westminster for 25 years, helping look after 4 million documents dating back more than 500 years.
 I helped thousands of people with their historical and legal research through our enquiry and search room service.
 I'm passionate about the archive collections there, which I know as well as anyone.
 I convey my knowledge and enthusiasm through tours, talks, podcasts and media interviews.

 Image © Parliamentary Archives